Make the Money Math Math

 Maybe the grip you have on money is showing you exactly what needs to shift.

-And that's actually hopeful.
+And that's really hopeful.

 Because if money is just one barrier—one you can see and work with—then you're not permanently stuck.